-- E. Tax-Deferred Earnings The investment earnings of your Roth IRA are not subject to federal income tax as they accumulate in your Roth IRA.
+E. Tax-Deferred Earnings - The investment earnings of your Roth IRA are not subject to federal income tax as they accumulate in your Roth IRA.
 In addition, distributions of your Roth IRA earnings will be free from federal income tax if you take a qualified distribution, as described below.

 - F. Taxation of Distributions The taxation of Roth IRA distributions depends on whether the distribution is a qualified distribution or a nonqualified distribution.

 - 1. Qualified Distributions.
 Qualified distributions from your Roth IRA (both the contributions and earnings) are not included in your income.
-A qualified distribution is a distribution that is made after the expiration of the five-year period beginning January 1 of the first year for which you made a contribution to any Roth IRA (including a conversion from a Traditional IRA), and is made on account of one of the following events.
+A qualified distribution is a distribution that is made after the expiration of the five-year period beginning January 1 of the first year for which you made a contribution to any Roth IRA (including a conversion from a Traditional IRA or a rollover from an employer-sponsored retirement plan) and is made on account of one of the following events.

 - Attainment of age 591⁄2

 - Disability

 - First-time homebuyer purchase

 - Death